 Morgan Rakay, MA, LPC, BC-DMT is a licensed professional counselor and board certified dance/movement therapist with over 10 years of experience working with individuals of varying mental and behavioral health needs.
 Morgan received her MA in Dance/Movement Therapy and Counseling from Drexel University, and has continued to be active in research, education, and advocacy.
 Morgan is currently a board member of the PA Chapter of the American Dance Therapy Association.

-Morgan has provided dance therapy in settings such as schools, hospitals, and private practice.
+Morgan has provided dance therapy and counseling in settings such as schools, hospitals, and private practice.
 She works with children, families, and adults with a range of needs including ADHD, mood disorders, medical, and trauma histories.
 Throughout her career, Morgan has focused on research and clinical service to provide meaningful therapy for family caregivers and individuals with chronic, progressive, and advance illness as well as chronic pain and traumatic injury.
 Morgan is additionally trained in Cognitive Behavior Therapy and Motivational Interviewing.

 Areas of clinical focus and expertise include: